deshawnwatson100-max/klarity-app/README.md

    - Example: "This conversation shows a pattern where one person's needs may not be fully acknowledged."
    - Optional pattern labels (e.g., "Deflection", "Dismissiveness")
    - Clean, minimal card design
+   - **NEW: "How this affects me" Expansion Button**
+     - Subtle grey button with soft glow on hover/tap
+     - Expands the card in-place (no screen transition)
+     - Shows Personal Impact Breakdown across four dimensions:
+       - **Emotionally** - confusion, self-doubt, anxiety, emotional fatigue
+       - **Mentally** - overthinking, second-guessing, feeling drained
+       - **Relationally** - imbalance, loss of trust, walking on eggshells
+       - **Behaviorally** - people-pleasing, withdrawing, over-explaining
+     - **Harm Impact Score (0-100)** with animated progress bar
+       - Color-coded: Green (low), Yellow (medium), Red (high)
+       - Contextual explanation of what the score means
+     - **Reassurance Line** - Grounding validation like "Your reaction makes sense."
+     - **Agency Reminder** - "This just gives you clarity — what you do with it is completely up to you."
+     - Tone: Thoughtful friend, not therapist or authority
+     - Uses natural language with contractions
+     - Never labels anyone as "toxic" directly
+     - Smooth expand/collapse animation

 3. **Suggested Reply Message Bubble** (SECOND)
    - Appears immediately after the dysfunctional communication card